WARNING ~ SPOILERS ABOUND ~ CONTINUE AT YOUR OWN RISK!

 3. When I Met My Duchess by Caroline Linden.
 This story is about the Duke himself, who is not some old gross gouty fellow but young and beefcakey, and how he falls for his betrothed’s hot and unconventional sister the moment she steps down from her carriage in front of his house.
-Oopsy.
-I liked it. 🙂
+Liked it.

 4. How Angela Got Her Rogue Back by Katharine Ashe.
-The title is misleading and also clunky ~ unforgiveable!
-But let us proceed.
 This story involves time-travel, which I don’t mind at all, if it makes some kind of sense.
 Even a little bit of sense will do.
 Modern-day Angela materializes at the Duke’s party 200 years earlier after reading a weird book and falling into a Michigan river.
 That was OK, but less so was the convoluted blackmail scheme she thwarts to save Viscount Studmuffin’s family.
 What really bugs the crap out of me though is when Angela ~poof~ vanishes again for no reason.
 I totally lost interest in the story right there.
-But I finished it of course, and read the teaser for an upcoming story, which has the Duke’s little sister finding Angela’s cell phone…
+But I finished it and read the teaser for an upcoming story, which has the Duke’s little sister finding Angela’s cell phone…